 Well, yes and no.

-And no in the sense that there is so much more to helping you feel better and regain your health outside of your thyroid medication.
+And no in the sense that there is so much more to help you feel better and regain your health outside of your thyroid medication.

 All of these factors play a HUGE role in managing your overall health.

-So don't fall into the trap thinking that if you can just dial in your thyroid medication to the exact right dose that suddenly all of your thyroid symptoms will disappear.
+So don’t fall into the trap of thinking that if you can just dial in your thyroid medication to the exact right dose suddenly all of your thyroid symptoms will disappear.

 While it will certainly help you to feel better (which is a great thing) it is probably not going to be the 100% solution you are looking for.